WeirdCatAFK/WeirdCatAFK/README.md

 ## About Me

-I'm a student on software engineering on Mexico
+I'm a student on software engineering from Mexico

 ## 🛠️ Skills